 - The total population and total household projections are the official State of Wisconsin projections prepared by the Wisconsin Department of Administration (WDOA).
 These projections were last updated by the State in May 2014 and reflect County population trends in recent censuses.
 As mentioned previously, the County and its communities have the ability to influence population and household growth, thereby impacting these projections. - During interviews and discussions with communities, no major economic changes resulting in large workforce increases or losses were identified that necessitated a modification to the projections.
 In other words, economic growth and in-migration is a component of the WDOA population and household projections based on recent trends. - The renter vs. owner household percentages for the City are the U.S. Census averages from the 2013-2017 ACS.
-The unit projections assume that the mix of renter vs. owner households for the community will remain over the projection period. - The additional rental units needed was increased by 6% in 2020, 2025, 2030, and 2035 to provide for market flexibility, to account for assisted living units, and to maintain a healthy vacancy rate.
-Similarly, the additional owner units needed in these same years were increased by 2.2% to account for many of the same factors.
-Additional market flexibility was not added in 2040 as both population and households in the City are projected to decrease.
+The unit projections assume that the mix of renter vs. owner households for the community will remain over the projection period.

-The projected units needed were not modified to reflect the physical condition of the existing housing stock.
+- The additional rental units needed was increased by 6% to provide for market flexibility, to account for assisted living units, and to maintain a healthy vacancy rate.
+Similarly, the additional owner units needed in 2020, 2025, 2030, 2035 were increased by 2.2% for the same reasons.
+There was no added market flexibility in 2040 as both the population and households in the City are projected to decrease. - The projected units needed were not modified to reflect the physical condition of the existing housing stock.
 The unit demand can be met through new construction that replaces existing homes that are beyond repair, as well as through rehabilitation and/or reuse of vacant structures.
 Further, seasonal, recreational, and occasional use housing units are not included in the projections.

-Table 21 Housing Unit Demand Projections (City of Amery)
+Table 22 Housing Unit Demand Projections (City of St. Croix Falls)